 IBFD's encyclopaedic Global Tax Treaty Commentaries provides commentary and material on the OECD Model, the UN Model and other models, all tax treaties in general, and the treaty-related aspects of international taxation.
 It contains information, examples and tables on the article or topic in question, as well as hyperlinks to other collections in the IBFD Tax Research Platform, such as Treaties, Models, Country and Topical Analyses, Tax Treaty Case Law, and International Organisations’ Documentation.

-The handiest way to identify domestic legislation from all countries covering taxation on foreign income of residents (worldwide income) and domestic income of non-residents is to use the IBFD Tax Research Platform.
+Use the IBFD Tax Research Platform to find domestic legislation from all countries covering taxation on foreign income of residents (worldwide income) and domestic income of non-residents.
 While all the country databases will describe the relevant rules, only the Country Analysis database will name the legislation.
-However, apart from linking to full-text US legislation, this database does not link to the full text of doemstic legislation - this will have to be found in individual country legislation databases.
+Note: this database does not link to the full text of all domestic legislation, only to US legislation.
+You will find domestic legislation in individual country legislation databases.

 Country Analysis provides detailed information on the tax regime in each country, divided into individual and corporate tax.
-Select a country from the left-hand menu, then you will see the individual and corporate chapters on the main screen.
-Select the International Aspects heading from either individual or corporate, and then use the + signs on the menu on the left to narrow the topic.
+Select a country from the left-hand menu.
+You will then see the individual and corporate chapters on the main screen.
+Select the International Aspects heading from either individual or corporate, and use the + signs on the menu on the left to narrow the topic.
 Commentary on each topic is provided, together with references to legislation and legislative provisions, case citations, and links to full-text treaties and other international agreements.

-A handy feature of the Country Analysis database is that, when you are viewing a specific law of a country, you can quickly compare it with the comparable law in another country by clicking the Country Compare button at the bottom of the screen.
+TIP: When viewing a specific law of a country in the Country Analysis database, you can quickly compare it with the comparable law in another country by clicking the Country Compare button at the bottom of the screen.